 Option 1: Play Ross’ Masterpiece

 Since opening in 1907, Pinehurst No. 2 has served as the site of more golf championships than any course in America.
 In 2014, it became the first to host the men’s and women’s U.S. Opens in consecutive weeks, and the championship will return in 2024, 2029, 2035, 2041 and 2047.
 Ross, a tournament winner himself, once called it “the fairest test of championship golf I have ever designed.”

 Ross’ designs dote on the details.
 None were overlooked during No. 2’s $2.5 million renovation, which was completed in 2011.
 They included removing rough, adding 13 tees, and modifying the greens on 15 and 17 to increase hole locations.
 They returned the course to the time of Ross, whose former home and beds of championship roses sat behind the third hole’s fairway.

 There’s plenty to do off the course at Pinehurst Resort.
 Forbes Travel Guide gave four stars to the spa, while other activities include tennis, swimming in the outdoor pool, and kayaking and fishing in the 200-acre private lake.
 You’ll love the dining options too.
 The elegant Carolina Dining Room serves dinner and a Southern-style breakfast buffet, which is a longtime favorite of guests.
 Overlooking No. 2’s 18th hole, The Deuce serves lunch, small bites, cocktails and North Carolina craft beers.

 Option 2: Explore Ross’ Adopted Hometown

 Southern Pines Golf Club is another early Ross project.
 Succeeding on this public course, which features his trademark crowned greens, requires contemplating, not ripping, your drives.
 Take time to walk it, which creates the opportunity to better appreciate the thought that was put into its design.

-While the club’s Squirrely's Pub makes a great Reuben, you’ll need a place to stay.
+After a long day of golf, you’ll need a place to retreat.
 Pine Crest Inn, which Ross owned for almost 30 years, is the appropriate choice.
 It offers traditional rooms with two beds, the private Telegraph Cottage with two queens and a single, and Snore Rooms, which become two rooms in one by closing an interior door.